History of Roman Empire for Dummies from Dummy

 Imperial Rome (31 BC-AD 476)

 Guy Octavian August became an emperor for 43 years.
-Technically, Republic still existed.
+Technically, the Republic still existed.
 However, he made sure that all possible titles belonged to him, making his power absolute.
-However, humbly he named himself Princeps – first senator.
+However, humbly, he named himself Princeps – first senator.
 Technicality.

-Finally, Rome is at peace. for long 200 years – Pax Romana (roman peace)
+Finally, Rome is at peace. for a long 200 years – Pax Romana (Roman peace)

 Peacetime is the time economy grows, art and science are at their golden age, but people are still unhappy.
 Are they ever?

-After August, the power started to be passed based on family connections, not the voting of the senate:
+After August, the power started to be passed based on family connections, not the vote of the senate:

 →August→Tiberius (killed people because they “do not respect him enough”)→Caligula (wanted to make his horse a senator)→Claudius(did not care for anything but food and feasts)→Nero(psychopathic poet)